The Anglo-American Adventure

 The first American combat troops halted, but did not turn back the Viet Cong, so Johnson, his advisors and the commanding generals decided that more men and more weapons were needed.
 For all of Johnson's second term, it was felt that victory was just around the corner, if only more firepower could be provided and more money could be sent to Saigon.
 Accordingly, the size of the force committed escalated every year, from 27,000 men in 1964 to 543,000 in early 1969.
 And because Americans would stay involved in Vietnam, Laos and Cambodia until the fall of Saigon in 1975, this would be the longest war in US history.
 For Americans born in the 1950s and 1960s, the Vietnam War would be the ultimate conflict, the one against which all others would be measured.

-Americans reached the breaking point with the Tet Offensive in 1968, when the Viet Cong launched an astonishing wave of surprise attacks all over South Vietnam.
+Americans changed their minds about the war when the Tet Offensive took place in early 1968; here the Viet Cong launched an astonishing wave of surprise attacks all over South Vietnam.
 At the time it was a tactical disaster; the Americans still had superior firepower and training, and the Viet Cong lost so many guerrillas that they had to stop pretending that they were fighting a civil war by themselves.
 The next time the Communists staged an offensive, in 1972, it would be an invasion of the South by conventional North Vietnamese forces.
 Today, however, Tet is considered a Communist victory, because it broke the American will to fight.
 This was soon followed by news of Khe Sanh, a US Marine base near the Laotian border that was besieged by North Vietnamese troops for three months, and the notorious My Lai massacre.
 Soon Americans no longer believed they could win this "romp through the swamp"; they just wanted to leave Indochina as quickly and graciously as possible.

 The second half of the 1960s is now remembered as the most violent period in recent US history, and not just because of the fighting in Indochina.
 As mentioned earlier, there was racial unrest in the cities, coupled with the black power movement, and now student unrest appeared as well.
 College students formed antiwar groups like the Students for a Democratic Society (SDS), burned draft cards, and staged demonstrations, chanting slogans like "Hell no, we won't go!"(57) Some also fled to Canada, to avoid getting drafted.
 Finally a counterculture movement, that of the hippies, made its presence felt.
 For a while the hippies were pacifists, called "flower children" because they decorated themselves with flowers and tried to bring about world peace by giving everyone a daisy.
 In 1967 100,000 flower children gathered in San Francisco for the "summer of love," where they listened to concerts from their favorite bands, and experimented with new ideas, behaviors, and styles of fashion.
 But this didn't solve the world's problems, so afterwards they turned into angry young rebels, rejecting the existing rules of society (those who opposed them were either called "straights" or "the Establishment") and accepting anything that went against the mainstream culture, especially nontraditional religions and the recreational use of sex and drugs.